thomas-bouvier/portfolio/content/money.en.md

 My income is composed as follows:

 - My research activity as a contractual PhD student pays 1500 € net a month.
+It is 25% less than my first job as a data engineer.
 - Each hour of lecturing pays 40 € gross.

 I make monthly donations: